Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): Token spammers

-In this subsection we put under the lens the token spammers.
-Here are a few interesting observations.

-\mypara{Token spammers are more prevalent in BSC.} Although the distribution of the number of tokens created by addresses in Ethereum and BSC is almost identical (Figure~\ref{fig:token_distribution}), the absolute numbers are different.
-Indeed, in terms of raw numbers, we find that BSC has almost four times more token spammers than Ethereum (4,231 vs 1,329), and the spammers of BSC create almost four times more tokens in BSC than in Ethereum (262,023 vs. 67,838).
+\mypara{Token spammers are more prevalent in BSC.} Although the distribution of the number of tokens created by addresses in Ethereum and BSC is almost identical (Fig.~\ref{fig:token_distribution}), the absolute numbers are different.
+Indeed, in terms of raw numbers, we find that BSC has almost four times more token spammers than Ethereum (4,231 vs. 1,329), and the spammers of BSC create almost four times more tokens in BSC than in Ethereum (262,023 vs. 67,838).

-\mypara{Token spammers create tokens mainly with contract creation transaction.} As mentioned in Section~\ref{sec:background}, tokens can be created in two ways: By sending a contract creation transaction or by sending a transaction to a smart contract that generates the token.
-We find that 94.8\% of the tokens in BSC and 82.3\% of the tokens in Ethereum are created directly by sending a contract creation transaction.
-Focusing on the small fraction created by sending a transaction to a smart contract, we find that token spammers create 13,794 tokens using 3,530 different contracts in BSC and 12,010 tokens using 1,237 different contracts in Ethereum.
+\mypara{Token spammers create tokens mainly with contract creation transactions.} As mentioned in Section~\ref{sec:background}, tokens can be created in two ways: By sending a contract creation transaction or by sending a transaction to a smart contract that generates the token.
+We find that 94.8\% of the tokens on BSC and 82.3\% of the tokens on Ethereum are created directly by sending a contract creation transaction.

-\mypara{Token spammers create short lifetime tokens.} As we have seen, a significant fraction of tokens have a lifetime shorter than 1 day.
+\mypara{Token spammers create short lifetime tokens.} As we have seen, a significant amount of tokens have a lifetime shorter than one day.
 Investigating the relationship between token spammers and 1-day tokens, we discover that most of the tokens created by the spammers have a lifetime shorter than one day.
-The spammers created 170,768 1-day tokens out of 262,023 (65.1\%) and 40,552 1-day tokens out of 67,838 (59.8\%) respectively, in BSC and Ethereum.
+The spammers created 170,768 1-day tokens out of 262,023 (65.1\%) and 40,552 1-day tokens out of 67,869 (59.8\%), respectively, in BSC and Ethereum.